Vinnytsia: Climate

-The city has a warm-summer humid continental climate (Köppen: Dfb), similar to northern Pennsylvania in the United States in some respects.
+The city has a warm-summer humid continental climate (Köppen: Dfb).

 A long-lasting warm summer with a sufficient quantity of moisture and a comparatively short winter is characteristic of Vinnytsia.
 The average temperature in January is -5.8 °C and 18.3 °C in July.
 The average annual precipitation is 638 mm.

 Over the course of a year there are around 6–9 days when snowstorms occur, 37–60 days when mists occur during the cold period, and 3–5 days when thunderstorms with hail occur.

 Ecology and climate change

-On January 28, 2022, Vinnytsia City Council announced Vinnytsia Green Deal by signing the Declaration and approving the Roadmap of measures for the implementation of its principles and approaches within the community.
+On 28 January 2022, Vinnytsia City Council announced Vinnytsia Green Deal by signing the Declaration and approving the Roadmap of measures for the implementation of its principles and approaches within the community.

 History

-From Medieval to Modern times
+Early history

-Vinnytsia has been an important trade and political center since the fourteenth century, when Theodor Koriatovits, the nephew of the Lithuanian Duke Algirdas, built a fortress (1363) against Tatar raiders on the banks of the Southern Bug.
+Vinnytsia has been an important trade and political center since the fourteenth century, when Fyodor Koriatovych, the nephew of the Lithuanian Duke Algirdas, built a fortress (1363) against Tatar raiders on the banks of the Southern Bug.
 The original settlement was built and populated by Aleksander Hrehorovicz Jelec, a hetman under Lithuanian Prince Švitrigaila.
 Aleksander Jelec built the fort, which he commanded as starosta afterwards.

 In the 15th century, Lithuanian Grand Duke Alexander Jagiellon granted Vinnytsia Magdeburg city rights.
 In 1566, it became part of the Bracław Voivodeship.
 Between 1569 and 1793 the town was a part of Poland.
-In 1648, Vinnytsia found itself at the epicenter of the liberation struggle led by Bohdan Khmelnytskyi.
+In 1648, Vinnytsia found itself at the epicenter of the Cossack uprisings led by Bohdan Khmelnytsky.
 In February 1651, during the defense of the city, Ivan Bohun's Cossack regiment defeated a 20,000-strong Polish army.
-Vinnytsia was part of the Hetman state until 1667, and during 1672-1699 was a part of the Ottoman Empire (and still part of the historic region of Podolia).
-During Polish rule, Vinnytsia was a Polish royal city.
-On 18 March 1783, Antoni Protazy Potocki opened the Trade Company Poland in Vinnytsia.
+Vinnytsia was part of the Hetman state until 1667, and during 1672-1699 was a part of the Ottoman Empire.
+Under Polish rule, Vinnytsia was a royal city.
+On 18 March 1783, Antoni Protazy Potocki opened the Polish Trade Company in Vinnytsia.
+The 1st Infantry Regiment of the Polish Crown Army was stationed in the city in 1788 before it was relocated to Piotrków Trybunalski.